-Despair Event Horizon: Towards the end of the first arc, Clémentine falls prey to this, as she thinks she'll never be able to walk again.
+Despair Event Horizon: Towards the end of the first arc, poor Clémentine falls prey to this, as she thinks she'll never be able to walk again.
 Hemera will have none of this, and shocks her out of it by showing her a young girl whose life is far more miserable than hers.

 Kateri Tekakwitha really lived, and was a Catholic convert from a Canadian Indian tribe; however, she wasn't the White Magician Girl that the series portrays.
 Incidentally, she was very recently canonized by Pope Benedict XVI, and is now Saint Kateri.